Coding Tip: Coding Changes for Pulmonary Hypertension in FY2018

 This would include causes such as polycythemia vera, essential thrombocytopenia, sarcoidosis, vasculitis, thyroid or glycogen storage disease, kidney disease, anything that presses on the pulmonary artery (like a tumor) or multifactorial.
 ICD-10-CM code I27.29 (other secondary pulmonary hypertension) is reported for this type.

 Sequencing is based on the circumstances of admission or reason for the encounter.
-When reporting a code from subcategory I27.2, be sure and also report the associated conditions or the adverse effect of the drug/toxin.
+When reporting a code from subcategory I27.2, be sure and report the associated conditions or the adverse effect of the drug/toxin.

 As stated above, there is no cure for the disease pulmonary hypertension.
 But medication/treatment can lessen the symptoms and improve quality of life.
-Here are a few life style changes that can improve the symptoms:

 - Discuss with your MD before taking over the counter medications